bird-bench/BIRD-CRITIC-1/README.md

 cd evaluation
 docker compose up --build
 ```
+4. Interact with the PostgreSQL database
+Use the `perform_query_on_postgresql_databases()` function in the `evaluation/src/db_utils.py`(./evaluation/src/db_utils.py) file to interact with the PostgreSQL database. `query` is the SQL query you want to run, and `db_name` is the name of the database you want to run the query on.
+The function will return the result of the query.
-4. Run the evaluation script inside the so_eval_env container
+5. Run the evaluation script inside the so_eval_env container
 ```bash
 docker compose exec so_eval_env bash cd run